jamesrco/MultipleFatesofParticles/README.md

 The repo [3H_Leu_BactProd](https://github.com/jamesrco/3H_Leu_BactProd) contains all code for analysis of the bacterial production data.

-*Caveat:* Unlike code in my other repos, the scripts provided here aren't spiffed up for easy portability.
+**Caveat:** Unlike the code I currently have in other repos, the scripts here aren't spiffed up for easy portability.
+User beware!

 Brief descriptions of what's here:

 1. [respflux2012_v3.m](https://github.com/jamesrco/SinkingParticles_GBC2015/blob/master/respflux2012_v3.m): MATLAB script used for the sensitivity analyses of the particle flux model attenuation described in the paper.
 Data inputs for each cruise process station are specified separately, then a common block of code is run.
 Produces the plots in Fig. 5 of the paper.
    * This script requires quite a few of the data files in [SinkingParticles_GBC2015/data](https://github.com/jamesrco/SinkingParticles_GBC2015/tree/master/data), which are described below, in addition to [Shipcast_metadata_KN207-1.xlsx](https://github.com/jamesrco/3H_Leu_BactProd/blob/master/sample_data_metadata/Shipcast_metadata_KN207-1.xlsx) and [Shipcast_metadata_KN207-3.xlsx](https://github.com/jamesrco/3H_Leu_BactProd/blob/master/sample_data_metadata/Shipcast_metadata_KN207-3.xlsx)